goncalor/abuseipdb-rust/README.txt

-  check        Get data about IPs check-block  Get data about CIDR blocks blacklist    Get blacklist data help         Print this message or the help of the given subcommand(s)
+  check        Get data about IPs check-block  Get data about CIDR blocks blacklist    Get blacklist data configure    Write a configuration file with the provided API key help         Print this message or the help of the given subcommand(s)

 Arguments: